olimorris/persisted.nvim/README.md

 ### Autocmd to save session

-By default, a session is saved to disk upon the `VimLeavePre` autocommand.
+By default, a session is saved to disk when the `VimLeavePre` autocommand is triggered.
 This can be modified by:

 ```lua
 require("persisted").setup({